Cloud-CV/EvalAI-ngx/README.md

 ## Code Documentation

-This project uses [compodoc](https://compodoc.github.io/website/guides/jsdoc-tags.html) for its documentation.
+We are using [compodoc](https://compodoc.github.io/website/guides/jsdoc-tags.html) for documentation.
 The goal of this tool is to generate a documentation for all the common APIs of the application like modules, components, injectables, routes, directives, pipes and classical classes.

 Compodoc supports [these](https://compodoc.github.io/website/guides/jsdoc-tags.html) JSDoc tags.